German submarine U-4 (1935): Third and fourth patrols

 Her later two patrols were both in support of the German invasion of Norway.
 It was during this operation that she was able to sink the British submarine HMS Thistle.
 The engagement was a lengthy one, as U-4 was a small coastal craft with poor endurance.
-When Thistle attacked and missed U-4 on 9 April, it gave the German submarine a chance to evade and hunt her attacker, finally catching and sinking the British vessel as she recharged her batteries on the surface a day later.
+When Thistle attacked and barely missed U-4 with a four-torpedo spread on 9 April, it gave the German submarine a chance to evade and hunt her attacker, finally catching and sinking the British vessel with all hands as she recharged her batteries on the surface a day later.

 The Baltic

 Once Norway was subdued, it became increasingly obvious that U-4 and her sisters were not capable of either outfighting or outrunning enemy craft, neither did they possess the range and endurance necessary to have a major impact on Allied shipping.
 In response, on 1 July 1940, these boats were relegated to the 21st U-boat Flotilla, and served until 1944 as training craft in the Baltic Sea.
 Although some of her sisters saw action later against the Soviets, U-4 did not, eventually being retired from all service at Gotenhafen (now known as Gdynia in Poland), on 1 August 1944, and then scrapped for parts sometime in 1945.